jrschmidt2/periodic-NBO/README.md

 ***********************************************************

 This projection code is capable of representing any plane-wave bands output by VASP into any user specified Gaussian type orbital basis set.
+Such an AO representation is required for the subsequent NBO analysis.
 The code is set up to then output all information necessary for periodic NBO analysis using the code of JRS and BDD.